Jump to:

 Physical examination

-First observe for any swelling, ecchymosis, gross deformity or atrophy (such as thenar or hypothenar wasting).
-Also observe for how the patient is holding the wrist or hand, as well as any scars or skin changes.
-Often, testing both active and passive range of motion of the wrist and fingers can show functional deficits that will help you focus your exam.30 Identify movements and positions that cause pain or discomfort.
-Pain from stretching shortened contractile tissues occurs at the end range of passive motion.
-Active movements employ contractile tissues, while also moving inert tissues in the process.20,27 Palpation of the wrist and fingers is imperative especially when there is concern for scaphoid fracture, Dupuytren’s contracture, trigger finger or 1st carpometacarpal joint arthritis.
-Strength testing will help elucidate any focal weakness that could be caused by carpal tunnel syndrome or ulnar neuropathy.30
+Start by observing for swelling, ecchymosis, deformity, or atrophy (like thenar or hypothenar wasting).
+Note how the patient holds their wrist or hand, as well as any scars or skin changes.
+Test both active and passive range of motion to identify functional deficits, focusing on movements that cause pain or discomfort.
+Pain from stretching shortened tissues occurs at the end of passive motion.
+While active movements engage both contractile and inert tissues.
+Palpation is crucial, especially for suspected scaphoid fractures, Dupuytren’s contracture, trigger finger, or 1st carpometacarpal arthritis.
+Strength testing helps identify focal weakness, which may be linked to median or ulnar neuropathy.14

-Thumb Ulnar Collateral Ligament Stress Test or Finger Collateral Ligament Stress Test assesses digit ligamentous stability.
-Murphy’s sign is indicative of a lunate dislocation demonstrated by the patient making a fist and observing the distal end of the 3rd metacarpal in relation to the 2nd and 4th.
-Supination Lift test can help the examiner determine if there is TFCC pathology present.
-Axial Load test identifies possible metacarpophalangeal joint arthrosis and possible fracture of the metacarpals or adjacent bones.
-Watson test and/or a Shuck test identify scapholunate dissociation.29,31,32
+Finger/thumb collateral ligament stress test assesses digit ligamentous stability.
+Murphy’s sign is indicative of a lunate dislocation demonstrated by the patient making a fist and observing the distal end of the 3rd metacarpal level with the adjacent 2nd and 4th.
+Supination lift test can help the examiner determine if there is TFCC pathology present.
+Axial load test identifies possible metacarpophalangeal joint arthrosis and possible fracture of the metacarpals or adjacent bones.
+Watson test and/or a Shuck test identify scapholunate dissociation.14

-Finkelstein’s test for De Quervain’s tenosynovitis or Axial Grind Test for carpal metacarpal (CMC) arthritis evaluate for thumb pain.
-Elson’s test and Boye’s test identify extensor digitorum central slip injuries.
-Sweater finger sign or Flexor Digitorum Profundus test identify possible rupture of the tendon or avulsion of the tendon from the phalanx attachment.29,31
+Finkelstein’s test for De Quervain’s tenosynovitis or axial grind test for carpal metacarpal (CMC) arthritis evaluate for thumb pain.
+Elson’s test and Boyes test identify extensor digitorum central slip injuries.
+Sweater finger sign or flexor digitorum profundus test identify possible rupture of the tendon or avulsion of the tendon from the distal attachment.14

 Functional assessment